Nicholas Richard Trail Gubbins

 England Lions opportunities followed.
 But as Middlesex suffered a shock relegation the following summer, Gubbins was one of many whose form deteriorated.
 When Nasser Hussain proposed him as a solution to England's top-order problems, a hamstring injury meant that there would not be too much study of an average in the mid-20s.

 He made an outstanding start to his Championship career, with three half-centuries in his first four innings in 2014.
 His game, initially, was built on accumulation rather than domination, but his ability to strike the ball cleanly contributed to a successful Royal London Cup campaign in 2015 which included a maiden Middlesex century against Sussex at Hove, brought up with a six over midwicket.
-He can expect plenty of comparisons with another left-handed Middlesex opener from Radley College - Andrew Strauss.
+He has also become accustomed to comparisons with another left-handed Middlesex opener from Radley College - Andrew Strauss.

 Batting & Fielding